 GMS BT 110 [4 credits] Pre-requisites (successful completion of the following college-level courses: one semester of biology with lab, two semesters of chemistry with lab, and algebra or higher).

 This course provides a theoretical and practical foundation in laboratory science.
 Students are introduced to the scientific method, laboratory mathematics, chemistry, biochemistry, cell and molecular biology, and immunology.
 Students lean hands-on solution making, electrophoresis, protein quantification and other commonly used laboratory methods.
 Emphasis is placed on lab safety, proper handling of instruments, careful following of written instructions for lab procedures, maintenance of lab notebooks, and data collection, presentation and analysis.

-Teaching opportunities are available in Summer 2019 and Fall 2019.
-Course educators are expected to develop and teach the course with a possibility of teaching in both summer and Fall.
-The course educator/s will collaborate with the Director of Biomedical Laboratory & Clinical Sciences Program.
+Course educators are expected to develop and teach the course and will collaborate with the Director of Biomedical Laboratory & Clinical Sciences Program.